-- 1. Interprets and enforces institutional disciplinary policies as set forth in the Student Handbook. - 2.
-Assesses special needs of students and recommends necessary action (s) to the Vice President for Student Affairs. - 3.
-Provides educational and social programming for students taking courses at the Avon Williams Campus. - 4.
+- Interprets and enforces institutional disciplinary policies as set forth in the Student Handbook. - Assesses special needs of students and recommends necessary action (s) to the Vice President of Student Affairs.

+- Provides educational and social programming for students taking courses at the Avon Williams Campus. - 4.
 Supervises and provides guidance for staff.